What Happens During A Commercial Roof Inspection?

 The number of core samples taken during a commercial roof inspection will vary depending on the roof’s size, slope, water flow path, and highlighted issues during the internal inspection.

 For every 10,000 square feet of roof, a professional roofing contractor will take 1-2 core samples.
-Of course, a roofing contractor will patch the area where the core was removed using TPO or EPDM patches, or use silicone inside the area, around the core, and on top of the existing substrate to restore the area where the core was removed.
+Of course, a roofing contractor will patch the area where the core was removed.

 The report will contain regions that are generating leaks, saturated areas on the roof, images of these areas, and recommendations for the future.

-These suggestions may include whether your roof should be repaired, restored, or replaced.
-Here are some examples of when each of these might be useful:
+These suggestions will include whether your roof should be repaired, restored, or replaced.

 Repair – only about 5% of your roof is saturated following your assessment, and there are only a few locations where water can enter the building.
 If the rest of your roof is in good shape, repairing these places is the most cost-effective option.